Leonardpepa/Huffman-Compression/README.md

 # Implementation Details
 ## header - Huffman Topology
-In order to decode the file we need the original tree that was used to encode the file.
-This implementation writes the tree structure in the file header using preorder traversal, writing 0 for each internal node and 1 followed by the character for each leaf node.
+In order to decode the file we need the original tree that was used to encode it.
+This implementation writes the tree structure in the file header using preorder traversal, writing 0 for internal nodes and 1 followed by the character for each leaf node.
 The size of the header is stored first followed by the actual information needed to create the tree

 ## Pseudo EOF
-Because files operate in byte chunks and this algorithm writes the encoded content bit by bit we need a way to know when the file contents end, to avoid reading any junk bits added to fill the last byte.
-This implementation uses the technique of the Pseudo EOF.
-The fixed-length code of the Pseudo EOF is stored at the end of the file.
+Because files operate in byte chunks and this algorithm writes the encoded content bit by bit we need a way to know when the file contents end.
+To avoid reading any junk bits added to fill the last byte this implementation uses the technique of the Pseudo EOF.
+The fixed-length code for the Pseudo EOF character is stored at the end of the file.
 The program stops reading when it encounters the Pseudo EOF.
 The Pseudo EOF is a character that doesn't occur in the original file.

 ## Bit Stream
-To achieve compression the bit strings of the fixed-length codes for the characters need to be stored bit by bit in the file.
+To achieve compression the bit strings of the fixed-length codes for each character need to be stored bit by bit in the file.
 Because go doesn't provide such functionality, bitstream package was implemented from scratch to be able to read and write bits, bytes and runes bit by bit.

 # Usage